hub-shams/patient-record-system/README.md

 ## 💡 Features

-- ✅ Add new patients with name, age, gender, and medical history
+- ✅ Add new patients with name, age, gender, and ailment
 - 🔁 Update existing patient records
 - ❌ Delete patient entries
 - 💾 Automatically saves all data to a `.pkl` file (offline-friendly)